 Day in Chamonix

-Wake up at around 7:30 and breakfast at the hotel.
+Wake up at around 7:30 and breakfast at the hostel.

 Trip up the world-famous Aiguille du Midi.

-Free time in the evening for shopping, a sunset hike, and dinner with friends.
+Free time in the evening for a sunset hike, buying souvenirs and dinner with friends.

 CREA Mont-Blanc’s work focuses on phenology, or the season cycles that species undergo.
 The fieldwork we do will depend on the time of year your come visit and the needs of the CREA Mont-Blanc team.
 Here are some examples of protocols you might carry out: